Fine Arts Center to host quilting exhibit

 “I started out as a knitter and a crocheter and I was looking for a way to make art with knitting.
 You can’t really hang knitting up without it stretching and I found that if I quilted the knitting, that it would be very stable and it wouldn’t stretch so that’s how I got started,” Thompson said.
 You need a sewing machine for quilting but I was lucky enough to inherit a brilliant one that did the job perfectly, which made it an easy transition for me.

 Thompson’s quilts are normally knitted with a lot of crochet embellishments like flowers or doilies with lots of buttons.
 She says that some people say they’re “process people” and some say they’re “product people” but she believes she’s both.
+Not only does she enjoy looking for quality quilting accessories, but she also enjoys the finished product she creates.

 “I think we all enjoy the process of quilting and then we enjoy the finished product.
 I think my favorite thing about the process is putting together colors and textures.
 Sometimes people will pick a pattern we’re not even sure we can do, so it’s a challenge.
 You really stretch your abilities when you try new things,” Thompson said.